-- 1. We have actual knowledge of: - (a) An invalid claim;
+- 1. We have actual knowledge of:

+- a.
+An invalid claim;

-- (b) Claim overpayment; or - (c) Other incorrect payment if We have paid a claim incorrectly because of an error, misstatement, misrepresentation, omission, or concealment, other than insurance fraud, by the health care provider or other person; and - 2.
-The date that the Commissioner of Insurance determines that insufficient evidence of fraud exists if We pay a claim in which We: - (a) Suspect the health care provider or claimant of insurance fraud related to the claim; and - (b) Has reported evidence of fraud related to the claim to the Commissioner in accordance with Wyoming law.
+- b.
+Claim overpayment; or

+- c.
+Other incorrect payment if We have paid a claim incorrectly because of an error, misstatement, misrepresentation, omission, or concealment, other than insurance fraud, by the health care provider or other person; and

+- 2. The date that the Commissioner of Insurance determines that insufficient evidence of fraud exists if We pay a claim in which We: - Suspect the health care provider or claimant of insurance fraud related to the claim; and - b.
+Has reported evidence of fraud related to the claim to the Commissioner in accordance with Montana law.